Afghanistan Citizens Resettlement Scheme

-- People who were notified that they had been called forward or specifically authorised for evacuation but regrettably were not able to board flights for reasons including the security situation in Kabul, will also be offered a place under the scheme.
+- Eligible people who were notified that they had been called forward or specifically authorised for evacuation but were not able to board flights for reasons including the security situation in Kabul, will also be offered a place under the scheme.
 Efforts are being made to facilitate their travel to the UK.

 How many people are you taking?

 - The ACRS will provide up to 20,000 Afghan women, children and others at risk with a safe and legal route to resettle in the UK.
 In light of the success of our evacuation efforts, we plan to exceed our initial aim to resettle 5,000 through ACRS in the first year.

 What will the security checks be for applicants?

 - This scheme will not compromise the vital security checks that are required to keep the UK safe.
 Every person coming to the UK as part of the resettlement scheme and on evacuation flights from Afghanistan will be subject to the same strict security checks to make sure that the UK’s national security is protected.